-Did you know that Boeing, one of the world’s largest manufacturers of aircrafts, is expected to create mor than 500,000 new jobs for pilots and more than 600,000 new jobs for aircraft mechanics by the year 2034?
+Did you know that Boeing, one of the world’s largest manufacturers of aircrafts, is expected to create more than 500,000 new jobs for pilots and more than 600,000 new jobs for aircraft mechanics by the year 2034?
+Also, we’re not going to stop flying to places around the world anytime soon.
 These figures suggest that graduates should be able to find work not only as pilots, but also as engineers, mechanics, air traffic controllers and in administration.

 Do you enjoy working with your hands and building “stuff?”
 Do you have an eye for details?
-If so, a welding career might be the perfect fit.
+If so, a welding career might be the right fit for you.

 Welders are involved in the building and repair of, well, just about everything from furniture to cars to ocean liners.
-And you may be interested to know that skilled welders are in high demand as there is an ongoing shortage of them.
+And since their work and contributions are so important, you may be interested to know that skilled welders are in high demand as there is an ongoing shortage of them.

-A welding program provides a combination of hard and soft skills.
-You’ll learn the craft of welding and how to weld plate and pipe in multiple positions, as well as all of the 4 major welding processes (SMAW, GTAW, GMAW, and Flux Core Arc Welding.)
+A welding program provides a combination of hard and soft skills, so students come out of welding programs with the perfect combination of learning to land a job.
+Students learn the craft of welding and how to weld plate and pipe in multiple positions, as well as all of the 4 major welding processes (SMAW, GTAW, GMAW, and Flux Core Arc Welding).
 These are the most common types of weld and the ones that most employers look for.

 You’ll also spend some time learning associated “soft skills” such as:

 - Skills or knowledge related to a specific industry